FoxvanMR/TheCallingOfTheDarkKingMod/README.md

 	- It has two types: Base and Static.
 		- Base: Follows the same movement pattern as a base game Gruzzer.
 		- Static: Moves slightly up and down in the same position.
-	- Upon death, it ejects 4 spikes that explode if they touch the Knight or the environment, or if the Knight hits them.
+	- Upon death, it ejects 4 spikes that explode if: they touch the Knight, other entities, the environment, or if the Knight hits them.
  		- The spikes of all Gruzzers can kill other Gruzzers by triggering a chain reaction.
    		- You can also recharge the jump if you 'pogo' them.
 - Unstable Void Gruzzer: